Population Specific Wellbeing

 Recognising that due to timetabling and counselling demands school counsellors may be able to attend all the workshops.
 Workshops are also recorded and are available to be viewed for a month after the workshop date.

-Supportive schools for a well staff
+Teaching Well: Supportive schools for a well staff

-With the growing emphasis on workplace wellbeing there is a plethora of workplace mental wellbeing programmes on offer.
+With the growing emphasis on workplace wellbeing there is now a plethora of workplace mental wellbeing programmes on offer.
 However what is meant by workplace wellbeing is not often clearly defined, with many programmes focusing on work related 'stressors' for staff or using staff wellness approach.

 As part of a well school, it is just essential to have a well staff as it is to have a well student body.
 Take the opportunity to learn the underlying principles of wellbeing that inform a sustainable and impactful staff wellbeing plan.